saunaklub/etudes/README.md

 ### Architecture

-Here a detailed description of the inner architecture of the études modules will be given, as well as a sketch of the overall processing toolchain and the other software / hardware components involved in our envisioned setup.
+Here a description of the inner architecture of the études modules is given, as well as a sketch of the overall processing toolchain and the other software / hardware components involved in our envisioned setup.

 #### High-level arrangement